-(a) None of the stock awards shown were outstanding as of December 31, 2006; however, because such awards were awarded based on financial results for the year ended December 31, 2006, they are included on this table.
-The market value of shares of stock is based on the full fair market value of the stock award on the date of grant.
-The restrictions will terminate with respect to half of these restricted shares on March 14, 2008, and with respect to the remainder of these restricted shares on March 14, 2009, provided that the respective officer remains employed by the Company through and including such dates.
-If the respective officer's employment with the Company terminates prior to March 14, 2008, he will forfeit all of these restricted shares but he shall be entitled to receive a cash payment as a consequence of such forfeiture equal to \$32,701 for Mr. Coker, \$10,625 for Dr. Bell, \$10,000 for Mr. Mertes, \$12,500 for Mr. Pace and \$22,500 for Mr. Steele.
-The officer is not entitled to any such cash payment if his employment with the Company terminates subsequent to March 14, 2008.
+(a) Some of the stock awards shown below were not outstanding as of December 31, 2007; however, because such awards were awarded based on financial results for the year ended December 31, 2007, they are included on this table.
+The market value of shares of stock have not vested is based on the full fair market value of the stock award on the date of grant.

-- (b) The option is subject to a vesting schedule in which the underlying shares are available for purchase in three equal annual installments beginning on the first anniversary of the grant date. - (c) The option is exercisable on the date of grant. - (d) The option is subject to a vesting schedule in which 20% of the underlying shares are available for purchase on the grant date, an additional 20% are available on each of the first, second and the third anniversary of the grant date and 10% is available 19 months after the grant date and on the fifth anniversary of the grant date. - (e) The option is subject to a vesting schedule in which the underlying shares are available for purchase in three equal installments the first installment available on the grant date and the second and third installments available on the first and second anniversary of the grant date. - (f) The option is subject to a vesting schedule in which the underlying shares are available for purchase in four equal installments the first available on the grant date and the second, third and fourth installments available on the first, second and third anniversary of the grant date. - (g) The option is subject to a vesting schedule in which 20% of the underlying shares are available for purchase on the grant date, an additional 20% are available on each of the first anniversary of the grant date, 30 months after the date of grant and 42 months after the date of grant and 10% is available at both 19 months after the grant date and on the fifth anniversary of the grant date.
+(b) The option is subject to a vesting schedule in which the underlying shares are available in three equal annual installments beginning on the first anniversary of the grant date.

+(c) The option is exercisable on the date of grant.

+(d) The option is subject to a vesting schedule in which 20% of the underlying shares are available on the grant date, an additional 20% are available on each of the first, second and the third anniversary of the grant date and 10% is available 19 months after the grant date and on the fifth anniversary of the grant date.

+(e) The option is subject to a vesting schedule in which the underlying shares are available in three equal installments: the first available on the grant date and the second and third installments available on the first and second anniversary of the grant date.

+(f) The option is subject to a vesting schedule in which the underlying shares are available in four equal installments: the first available on the grant date and the second, third and fourth installments available on the first, second and third anniversary of the grant date.